Carl Gustaf 8.4 cm recoilless rifle: 2018 – M4 in Sweden (8,4 cm grg m/18)

 In 2018 the Swedish Defence Materiel Administration (FMV) signed a contract with Saab to purchase the Carl Gustaf M4 as the 8,4 cm granatgevär m/18 ("8,4 cm grenade rifle", model 2018), often written without the "m/" to distinguish it from older m/18 (model 1918) systems (8,4 cm granatgevär 18, abbr.
 8,4 cm grg 18).
 The M4 will replace the old M1 models (8,4 cm grg m/48) models still in service as some units are pushing 70+ years in service.
 The 8,4 cm grg 18 will feature an advanced laser rangefinder and will be acquired with new programmable ammunition (preliminary name HE 448), and a new, improved HEAT shell.

 2024 – M4 in India

 Saab announced in September 2022 that it would establish a manufacturing facility to produce the Carl-Gustaf M4 weapons system in India.
 It will be the company's first facility producing the M4 system outside Sweden.
 The facility is expected to open in 2024 and will produce weapons for the Indian Armed Forces as well as export components to users worldwide.
 Saab received approval for 100% foreign direct investment and so will fully own the new manufacturing facility.
 The facility will also be India's first fully foreign-owned defence manufacturing facility.
 Construction of the facility started on 4 March 2024.
 Previous versions of the Carl Gustaf system have been in service with India since 1976.

+In July 2026, the Indian Army issued a request for proposal (RFP) to procure 450 Carl Gustaf M4 variants manufactured in India.
+The deliveries are to be completed within 12 months of contract signing.